 Developing Agility For Change

 Surveying through change not only helps organizations transition through current changes—it allows them to learn—by doing—how to be good at change (a competitive advantage everyone needs to pursue).
 Lessons learned during a current transition can be applied when the next change comes along.
 This is particularly important for many companies where change is the norm.
 Surveys create a continuous feedback loop as employees move through changes.
 This efficient back and forth builds trust and flags trouble spots to enable intervention to ease the transition—and allows the organization to develop its own best practices for navigating change.
+In addition, it communicates to employees that the organization is interested in helping them see the way forward, beyond the change.
 Developing this feedback loop and internal best practices for transitions add up to becoming proficient at change.